Dozer the therapy dog says goodbye

-CRESTVIEW — Dozer the therapy dog has been a popular animal for over eight years, but soon he will call it quits.
+CRESTVIEW — Dozer the therapy dog has been a local celebrity for over eight years, but soon he will be living a more private life.

 Dozer, who started out as Angie Nousiainen’s pet, will walk into retirement after one last visit to the HOPE House next week.